Scotland: Craig Gordon returns for World Cup qualifiers against Greece and Belarus | Zander Clark, Dominic Hyam, Max Johnston out

 Clarke's other goalkeeping options are also short of game time at club level.
 Angus Gunn - who kept back-to-back clean sheets in Scotland's opening two games - has not featured for Nottingham Forest this season.
 Meanwhile, Rangers' Liam Kelly has only played in one League Cup fixture.

-Elsewhere, Celtic duo Kieran Tierney and Anthony Ralston are included in Clarke's squad again - despite both dropping out ahead of the opening matches against Denmark and Belarus.
+Clarke described his selection as "relatively straightforward", with Celtic duo Kieran Tierney and Anthony Ralston included again - despite both dropping out ahead of the opening matches against Denmark and Belarus.

 However, fellow defenders Dominic Hyam and Max Johnston do not feature in a smaller 23-player squad for the games against Greece and Belarus at Hampden Park.